Norman Borlaug: Career

 From 1942 to 1944, Borlaug was employed as a microbiologist at DuPont in Wilmington, Delaware.
 It was planned that he would lead research on industrial and agricultural bacteriocides, fungicides, and preservatives; following the December 7, 1941, attack on Pearl Harbor, Borlaug tried to enlist in the military, but was refused entry under wartime labor regulations, as his lab and personnel were tasked to conduct research for the United States armed forces.
 One of his first projects was to develop glue that could withstand the warm salt water of the South Pacific.
 The Imperial Japanese Navy largely controlled the seas around the island of Guadalcanal, and patrolled the sky and sea by day.
-The only way for U.S. forces to supply the troops stranded on the island was to approach at night by speedboat, and jettison boxes of canned food and other supplies into the surf to wash ashore.
+The only way for U.S. forces to supply the troops stranded on the island was to approach at night by speedboat and jettison boxes of canned food and other supplies into the surf to wash ashore.
 The problem was that the glue holding these containers together disintegrated in saltwater.
 Within weeks, Borlaug and his colleagues had developed an adhesive that resisted corrosion, allowing food and supplies to reach the stranded Marines.
 Other tasks included work with camouflage, canteen disinfectants, DDT to control malaria, and insulation for small electronics.

 In 1940, the Avila Camacho administration took office in Mexico.
-The administration's primary goal for Mexican agriculture was augmenting the nation's industrialization and economic growth.
+The administration's primary goal for Mexican agriculture was to augment the nation's industrialization and economic growth.
 U.S. Vice President-Elect Henry Wallace, who was instrumental in persuading the Rockefeller Foundation to work with the Mexican government in agricultural development, saw Avila Camacho's ambitions as beneficial to U.S. economic and military interests.
 The Rockefeller Foundation contacted E.C.
 Stakman and two other leading agronomists.
-They developed a proposal for a new organization, the Office of Special Studies, as part of the Mexican Government, but directed by the Rockefeller Foundation.
+They developed a proposal for a new organization, the Office of Special Studies, which would be part of the Mexican Government but directed by the Rockefeller Foundation.
 It was to be staffed with both Mexican and US scientists, focusing on soil development, maize and wheat production, and plant pathology.